Baghdad: Foundation

 After the fall of the Umayyads, the victorious Abbasids sought a new capital.
 On 30 July 762, the Caliph Al-Mansur commissioned Baghdad's construction, guided by the Iranian Barmakids.
 He believed Baghdad was ideal for ruling the Islamic Empire.
 Historian al-Tabari recorded a prophecy from Christian monks about a leader named Miklas building a great city in the area, and Al-Mansur, who was once called Miklas, saw this as a good omen.
 He expressed deep affection for the site, declaring it would be the home of his dynasty.
 The two designers who were hired by Al-Mansur to plan the city's design were Naubakht, a Zoroastrian who also determined that the date of the foundation of the city would be astrologically auspicious, and Mashallah, a Jew from Khorasan, Iran.
 They determined the city's auspicious founding date under the sign of Leo the lion, symbolizing strength and expansion.

-Baghdad's strategic location along the Tigris and its abundant water supply contributed to its rapid growth.
-It was divided into three judicial districts: Round City (Madinat al-Mansur), al-Karkh (al-Sharqiyya), and Askar al-Mahdi.
-To prevent disturbances, Al-Mansur moved markets to al-Karkh.
-Over time, Baghdad became a hub for merchants and craftsmen.
-Officials called "Muhtasib" monitored trade to prevent fraud.

-Baghdad surpassed Ctesiphon, the former Sassanid capital, located 30 km southeast.
-The ruins of Ctesiphon remain in Salman Pak, where Salman the Persian is believed to be buried.
-Ctesiphon itself had replaced Seleucia, which had earlier succeeded Babylon.
-According to the traveler Ibn Battuta, Baghdad was one of the largest cities, not including the damage it has received.
-The residents are mostly Hanbalis.
-Most residents were Hanbali Muslims.
-The city housed Abu Hanifa's grave, marked by a mosque and cell.
-Its ruler, Abu Said Bahadur Khan, was a Tatar who had embraced Islam.

-Baghdad was designed to symbolize Paradise as described in the Qur'an.
-It took four years (764–768) to build, with over 100,000 workers involved.
-Al-Mansur recruited engineers and artisans worldwide.
-Astrologers Naubakht Ahvazi and Mashallah advised starting construction under Leo, associated with fire, productivity, and expansion.
-Bricks for the city were 18 inches square, and Abu Hanifah supervised their production.
-A canal supplied water for drinking and construction.
-Marble was used extensively, including steps leading to the river.